spryker/spryker-docs/docs/pbc/all/merchant-management/202407.0/marketplace/install-and-upgrade/tutorials-and-howtos/create-merchant-commission-collector-rule.md

 ## 1) Adjust transfer definitions

-To provide the required order item data, adjust the definition of the `MerchantCommissionCalculationRequestItem` transfer object.
+1. To provide the required order item data, adjust the definition of the `MerchantCommissionCalculationRequestItem` transfer object.
-`MerchantCommissionCalculationRequestItemTransfer` is populated with data taken from the `spy_sales_order_item` database table, to provide the discount amount of the order item we only need to add a new property `discountAmountAggregation` to the transfer object.
+`MerchantCommissionCalculationRequestItemTransfer` is populated with data from the `spy_sales_order_item` database table.
+To provide the discount amount of the order item,  add the `discountAmountAggregation` property to the transfer object.

 **src/Pyz/Shared/DiscountMerchantCommission/Transfer/discount_merchant_commission.transfer.xml**